 A. Conventional Cases:

-1. Introduction. -- We know of no catalogue of cases of ostracism (usually called "murahachibu") in Japan.
+1. Introduction. -- We know of no catalogue of ostracism cases (usually called “murahachibu”) in Japan.
 We do not even know of any random samples.
-To examine disputes that went to ostracism, we turn to published opinions.
-We discuss the obvious questions of sample bias in Section V below.
+To examine disputes that went to ostracism, we turn to published legal opinions.
+We discuss the obvious questions of sample bias in Section V.

 Most instances of ostracism in the published cases involve innocuous norms, disputes in which members of a community tried to enforce broadly welfare-enhancing norms of behavior.
 A Supreme Court case from 1921, for example, concerned a rural hamlet that had received subsidies from the larger village (mura) and county (gun) governments to build a road (Case 2).
 Sadaji Kodama owned part of the land over which the road would pass.
 He refused to convey it to the community.
-Whether his objection was that the community wanted more land from him than it took from others; whether it offered them higher compensation than he was offered; whether the road benefited others more than him, we cannot tell from the court opinion.
+Whether his objection was that the community wanted more land from him than from others; whether it offered them higher compensation than his offer; whether the road benefited others more than him, we cannot tell from the court opinion.
 Three times, however, the county head visited Kodama to plead with him, to no avail.
 After seven or eight years passed and the hamlet had still to finish the road, the county withdrew its subsidy.
-Furious, hamlet members assembled and voted to cut all ties with Kodama and with anyone -- “whether or not related by blood” -- who might continue to have contact with him.
-Kodama sued in response, and (as discussed in more detail below), the court called the ostracism a tort.
+Furious, hamlet members assembled and voted to cut all ties with Kodama and with anyone -- “whether or not related by blood” -- who continued contact with him.
+Kodama sued, and (as discussed in more detail below), the court called the ostracism a tort.

 The Supreme Court faced a similar case in 1939 (Case 3).
 Here, too, a hamlet planned to expand a road, and here, too, a landowner refused to cooperate.
-The hamlet needed to remove a hedge at the edge of his property, but the owner refused permission.
+The hamlet needed to remove a hedge at the edge of his property, but he refused.
 After long and complicated negotiations involving not just the owner but his grown nephew, community workers started to clear the hedge.
 The owner called the police, and the community responded by imposing ostracism.
 In turn, prosecutors brought charges, and (as discussed below), the court called the ostracism a crime.

 A 1952 case from the Tokyo High Court involved a hamlet's liability to the national government (Case 4).
 Under the stringent economic controls of the early post-war years, the national government requisitioned rice from farming hamlets (effectively but not formally a tax).
 Community leaders then allocated that amount among the hamlet members.
 One of the residents in the 45-household hamlet thought his allocation unfair and refused to provide the full amount demanded.
 The community responded with ostracism.
 The farmer sued, and again (discussed below) the court held the ostracism a tort.

-Among the reported cases, Japanese courts almost always declared the ostracism illegal.
+In the reported cases, Japanese courts almost always declare the ostracism illegal.
 Sometimes police arrested the hamlet leaders, and sometimes the victims themselves sued the leaders.
-When prosecutors pursued criminal charges, the courts generally convicted those leaders.
+When prosecutors pursued criminal charges, the courts generally convicted.
 Section 222 of the Criminal Code made intimidation --- conduct that would “threaten the life, body, freedom, reputation, or property of another” --- a crime.
 The judges called ostracism criminal intimidation.
 When victims sued hamlet leaders, the courts generally called the ostracism a private wrong.
 Section 709 of the Civil Code made intentional harm a tort: the “intentional or negligent invasion of another person's rights or legally protected interests.”
 The judges called ostracism an intentional tort.